longhorn-rocketry/photic/README.md

 ![photic](https://stefandebruyn.github.io/assets/images/photic-banner.png)

-## Semper Fi, Aim High
+## Photic

 Photic is a flight-proven toolbox for building high-power rocket flight computer software.
 It was created in the interest of bringing power and elegance to what is an oft-overlooked aspect of high-power rocket development.

-This library conforms to the Arduino library specification, but is abstract enough that it can fit into any C++ stack.
+This library conforms to the Arduino library specification but is abstract enough that it can fit into any C++ stack.

 ---